azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ResourceName_s
 	| count
-- List: The query shows the the number of the controls failing for each resource on your subscription that are failing for baseline controls.
+- List: The query shows the the list of resources that have one or more baseline control failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated >ago(3d)